-If you have a fascination with growing mushrooms, it’s likely that you are familiar with the concept of a mushroom fruiting chamber.
+If you have a passion for growing mushrooms, you are likely familiar with the concept of a mushroom fruiting chamber.

 However, if you’re like most of us, you have no idea what “mushroom fruiting chamber” really means.